 The vast majority of the Art Collection is on public display throughout Deakin's four Campuses.

 The Art Collection is administered by the Art Collection and Galleries Unit.
-With the aim of expanding and enriching the collection, potential acquisitions of contemporary importance are examined and appraised for their cultural merit, in accordance with an acquisition policy designed to preserve and enhance the character of this unique repository of works.
+With the aim of expanding and enriching the collection, potential acquisitions of contemporary importance are examined and appraised for their cultural merit, in accordance with acquisition guidelines designed to preserve and enhance the character of this unique repository of works.

 The Unit will consider donations from artists and collectors to the Deakin University Art Collection as a direct donation or through the Australian Government Cultural Gifts Program.
 Please contact the Manager, Art Collection and Galleries for more information.